wultra/sike-java/README.md

 Initialize Bouncy Castle at the application start before using any of the SIKE for Java functionality.

-Before generating keys, choose one of the available variants:
+Before generating keys, choose one of the available algorithm variants depending on the desired NIST security level and parameter size (in bytes):

 | SIKE Variant Name | NIST Security Level | Private Key Size | Public Key Size | Shared Secret Size |
 | :---------------: | :-----------------: | :--------------: | :-------------: | :----------------: |